kellynlee/C4CODataSampleCode/README.md

     - SocialMediaUserProfile (SMUP) is created via WeChat openID
     - SMUP is associated with contact as BusinessPartner (BP), which means, the contact is stored as sub-node 'SocialMediaUserProfileBupaReference' in the root-node 'SocialMediaUserProfile'
 - Create and the ticket via WeChat, which means:
-    - SociaMediaActivity (SMA) is created
+    - SociaMediaActivity (SMA) is created.
 - Check the ticket list and the ticket detail.
 - Check Social Interaction about the ticket.
--Send and receive messages about the ticket via WeChat.
+- Send and receive messages about the ticket via WeChat.
+- Revieve survey message and link from C4C.

 ## Prerequisites